Bringing Dunnellon history to life in art

 Any artistic medium is acceptable.
 The deadline to submit work for jury review is Oct.
 15. Those selected will be notified by Oct.
 21. Artists can submit one or two pieces.
 The nonrefundable jury fee for those who are not gallery members is $25 for one piece and $35 for two.

 All accepted work will be considered for sale.
-Artists will receive a 50% commission from any sold work.
+Artists will receive a 50 percent commission from any sold work.

 The application to submit work is on the gallery’s website, www.rainbowspringsart.com and also at the gallery, 20804 W. Pennsylvania Ave.
 The gallery is open 10 a.m. to 4 p.m.
 Wednesday through Saturday.
 For information, call 352-445-8547.